Chao Hick Tin: Judicial career

 Chao was called to the Bar as a barrister of the Middle Temple in 1965.
 In 1967, he joined the Attorney-General's Chambers, Singapore where he rose to become a Senior State Counsel in 1979.

 Chao was appointed the Head of the Civil Division in the Attorney-General's Chambers in 1982 and held that post until his elevation to the Supreme Court bench on 1 October 1987 as Judicial Commissioner.
 His elevation to the position of a Judge of the Supreme Court followed on 15 November 1990.
 On 2 August 1999, he was appointed a Judge of Appeal of the Supreme Court.
 On 11 April 2006 he stepped down from the court to become Attorney-General of Singapore.
 He ceased to be Attorney-General and was reappointed a Judge of Appeal every two years since 11 April 2008, and shortly thereafter was appointed vice-president of the Court of Appeal, until he retired the day before his 75th birthday on 27 September 2017.

 On 5 Jan 2018, Chao was appointed senior judge of the Supreme Court for three years, followed by another two-year term commencing 5 January 2021.

 Chao later stepped down as Senior Judge on 2 June 2022.

 Throughout his tenure as a judge, Chao was known to be the judge presiding over several landmark cases, including the 2015 landmark ruling of Kho Jabing, a former death row inmate who was sentenced to life imprisonment and 24 strokes of the cane in a re-trial for the 2008 murder of construction worker Cao Ruyin, after the legal reforms allowed judges to have the power to sentence those convicted of murder with no intention to kill to life in prison or death.
 Chao and four other judges heard the case, and Chao was one of the three judges who, based on the majority decision, elected to sentence Kho to death a second time based on the brutality of the crime and blatant disregard for human life.
 This ruling also coined the main sentencing guidelines for murder under the new death penalty laws of Singapore.
 Kho was later executed on 20 May 2016.

 Other career

 Chao is also one of the founding members of the ASEAN Law Association.
 He was also the first Commander of the Volunteer Special Constabulary, holding the rank of Assistant Commissioner of Police.

+In 2019, Chao was appointed as the Chairman of the Singapore Chamber of Maritime Arbitration, a leading specialist arbitration institution that provides neutral, cost-effective, and flexible framework for the resolution of shipping and international trade arbitrations.